fru-io/handbook/docs/project-management/dor-dod-raci.md

 - F - Facilitator - These people help facilitate communication and information across the team.

 In general, the Definition of Ready is:
-- R - Product / Product management
+- R - Product & Project management

 And the Definition of Done is:
 - R - Engineering